 Scientists do not completely understood why prunes alleviate this form of digestive discomfort.
 It’s not solely because prunes contain fiber—figs have slightly more fiber per serving than prunes, and prune juice itself is a low-fiber product.
 Scientists instead point to the combination of fiber, phenolic compounds, and sorbitol within prunes that do the trick.

-There is evidence that prunes may help reset the gut after a food-borne illness.
-In Northeast Italy, prunes were a traditional remedy for both constipation and diarrhea. (source) Fresh and dried prunes have been tested for their ability to suppress the growth of salmonella and E. coli on sausages, ground beef, and broth. (source) Part of the reason may be due to the fruit’s prebiotic components that prevent harmful bacteria from producing.
+There is evidence that prunes may help reset the gut after a food-borne illness, and in some old-world cultures, prunes were believed to be a remedy for diarrhea.
+Fresh and dried prunes have been tested for their ability to suppress the growth of salmonella and E. coli on sausages, ground beef, and broth. (source) Part of the reason may be due to the fruit’s prebiotic components that prevent harmful bacteria from producing.

 This theory was tested on rats exposed to the bacteria Campylobacter jejuni, a common cause of food poisoning.
 The group fed the diet containing prune powder had lower levels of the pathogen in their guts post-infection compared with the group that didn’t eat prune powder. (source)